What Blood Types Can’t Have Kids Together? | Vital Compatibility Facts

 • Rh-negative mothers with Rh-positive partners must be cautious about sensitization.

-• Type O mothers with non-O partners may face mild ABO incompatibility.
+• Type O mothers with non-O partners may face ABO incompatibility that is usually milder than Rh disease.

 The Genetics Behind Blood Types Affecting Offspring